-The Office and the Children's Cabinet adopted the Results-Based Accountability[TM] framework to focus planning, decision-making, and resources on desired results and outcomes.
-Results-Based Accountability[TM] identifies a result to achieve, identifies indicators that act as proxy measures for the result, tells the "story behind the data," identifies necessary partners and effective strategies, and develops an action plan and budget.
+The Children's Cabinet adopted the Results-Based Accountability[TM] framework to focus planning, decision-making, and resources on desired results and outcomes.2 Results-Based Accountability[TM] identifies a result to achieve, identifies indicators that act as proxy measures for the result, tells the "story behind the data," identifies necessary partners and effective strategies, and develops an action plan and budget.

-Maryland has identified a set of results and indicators that capture and measure the quality of life for children and families.
-Each year, the Office routinely collects data for each indicator.
+Maryland has identified a set of Results and Indicators that capture and measure the quality of life for children and families.
+Each year, the Office routinely collects data for each Indicator.